Taco Fleur Bio – see all team members

-The most important things in my life are my family (wife, son, father and rascal of a frenchie), kettlebells, mountains, waterfalls, forests and anything fitness related.
-I love everything I do, it’s not work to me, it’s my life, I love working with people, see them progress and reach their goals.
+The most important things in my life are my family (wife, son, father and rascal of a Frenchie), kettlebells, mountains, waterfalls, forests, and anything fitness related.
+I love everything I do, it’s not working to me, it’s my life, I love working with people, see them progress and reach their goals.

-I don’t easily take anybodies word for it —I make a few exceptions when people know and explain the WHY— I like to experience things myself, I do my research, and when I do, I make sure I read a lot of peoples opinions, I like to do so because I believe there is always a chance that things can be improved.
-I suggest anyone to do the same, don’t even take my word for it, I can be wrong too.
-If I am, pull me up on it.
+I don’t easily take anybody’s word for it, I like to experience things myself, I do my research, and when I do, I make sure I read a lot of peoples opinions rather than just one.
+I suggest anyone do the same, don’t even take my word for it, I can be wrong too.
+When I am, pull me up on it.

 I don’t like just one style of music, I like many good songs across different genres, opera, classical, 80’s, 90’s, dubstep, hard rock, heavy metal and more.
 I don’t care in what category it is, I care about it speaking to me, and getting enjoyment from it.